 Precise means strictly correct or very exact.
 If you need something to be precise, like the positioning of a safety net for a stunt jump over a canyon, there's no room for error.

-The word precise might make you think of nerdy scientists with rulers or stiff accountants double checking their calculations.
-But being precise, or painstakingly accurate, has its merits.
-When making a grilled cheese sandwich, for example, it’s important that the arrangement of ingredients be precise: Place a tomato in each corner and ensure that the cheese covers every inch of bread so that each bite is full of gooey delight.
+The word precise might make you think of a scientist carefully measuring the mass of a chemical for an experiment or an accountant double checking her calculations.
+But there's value to being precise in less formal situations as well.
+When making a grilled cheese sandwich, for example, it’s important that the arrangement of ingredients be precise: place a tomato in each corner and ensure that the cheese covers every inch of bread so that each bite is full of gooey delight.

 Close your vocabulary gaps with personalized learning that focuses on teaching the words you need to know.